Unity-Technologies/UnityOSCProtocolSupport/README.md

 ## Get started

 To learn about the Unity OSC Protocol Support package (concepts, features, and workflows) read the [OSC package documentation](com.unity.media.osc/Documentation~/index.md) in this repository.
-For user convenience, an HTML build is also available [in a zip file](com.unity.media.osc/Built-documentation.zip).

 ### Check out the licensing model